 For example, the impact category ‘climate change’ is expressed in kg CO₂ equivalents (kg CO₂-eq).
-However, other greenhouse gas emissions than carbon emissions (CO₂) cause climate change as well.
-Such as methane (CH₄), or laughing gas (N₂O).
+However, other greenhouse gas emissions than carbon emissions (CO₂) also cause climate change, such as methane (CH₄), or laughing gas (N₂O).

 By expressing these other GHG emissions with different measuring units in kg CO₂ equivalents.
 An impact category makes it possible to come to a single metric for climate change.